Why Internal Mobility Needs to Be a Key Part of Your Talent Strategy

 To give recruiters a better understanding of what’s at stake with internal recruiting, we’re going to provide an overview of the benefits and challenges of it and address the role recruiting should play in it.
 Then, in the weeks ahead, we’ll deep-dive on a few companies that have already created effective platforms and processes for delivering prized growth opportunities to their workforce.

-Internal mobility can improve your retention, leadership development, and cost and time to hire
+An internal mobility program can improve your retention, leadership development, and cost and time to hire

 Internal mobility has many potential upsides for employees and for their companies, but retention is the No. 1 benefit, according to most talent acquisition (TA) professionals.
 Some 81% of the TA pros we surveyed last year for our Global Talent Trends 2020 report agreed that internal recruiting improves retention, which put it ahead of accelerating new-hire productivity (69%) and reducing time to hire (63%).